 There is also a difference in the manner of articulation between /z/ and /s/.
 When I pronounce a /z/ sound, the tip of my tongue is down behind my front teeth.
 In contrast, when I pronounce a /s/ sound, the tip of my tongue points up behind the front teeth, leaving a small gap for air to pass through.

 Note on the audio: if you listen closely to the audio examples in this lesson, you will hear that a /z/ at the end of a word sometimes doesn’t like a pure /z/ sound because a small lispy or aspirated sound of air passing out can be heard.
-This is due to a fault in my pronunciation, as in natural speech, my tongue does not hold the /z/ position long enough.
-Ideally, there should be no sound of air passing out.
+This is due /z/ at the end of a word is devoiced.
+It means the vibrations in the sound are not as strong as when it is a at the beginning of a word.

 Practice /z/ Spelt with ‘s’: Some Examples from the Lesson Recording